Adownloader17/_Rakshak_/README.md

 This README covers the repository overview, setup for local development (backend + frontend), and quick commands to run the API and UI.

+# Rakshak

+Rakshak is a small security-focused project that provides simple feature extraction and ML models for detecting web attacks (phishing URLs and XSS payloads).
+It contains backend API code, model training scripts, example datasets, and a lightweight React frontend demo.

+This README covers the repository overview, setup for local development (backend + frontend), and quick commands to run the API and UI.

 ## Quick links
 - Backend code: `src/`
 - Frontend UI: `rakshak-ui/`